 - 12. Phase I Environmental Assessment Report The Applicant must provide at Application submission a Phase I Environmental Site Assessment Report prepared by a third party independent licensed environmental professional and addressed to the SC State Housing Finance & Development Authority.
 For developments with existing buildings, a report must also be included that contains the results from lead-based paint testing.
 The Phase I ESA must be prepared in accordance with the American Society for Testing and Materials Practice Standards E-1527-05, or as may be amended.
 If the Phase I indicates that there are environmental issues at the site which will require a Phase II ESA then the applicant must submit not only a Phase I ESA but also a Phase II ESA with the Application submission.
 The report must be accompanied by a certification from the Applicant stating that any issues raised in the environmental report(s) have been reviewed.
 HOME funds will not be awarded to developments which require mitigation for hazardous materials found on, within, or adjacent to the proposed site. - 13.
 Market Study A third party independent market study, prepared by an Authority approved market analyst, must be submitted with the Application.
-The market study must adhere to the Authority's 2015 2014 Market Study Guideline Procedures. - 14.
+The market study must adhere to the Authority's 2015 Market Study Guideline Procedures. - 14.
 Affirmative Fair Housing Marketing Plan- All properties are required to have an Affirmative Fair Housing Marketing Plan.
 Applicants that have properties with project based Section 8, HUD Section 236 or USDA rental assistance contracts may submit the current approved Affirmative Fair Housing Marketing Plan.
 If the current plan is within six (6) months of expiration, you must submit the current plan along with supporting documentation that demonstrates that an updated plan has been submitted to HUD or USDA for renewal.
-All Applicants must submit an executed Fair Housing Certification form. - 15.
-Appraisals The Authority requires appraisals at Application submission for all development proposals. - a) Appraisers must have a MAI designation from The Appraisal Institute or an ASA Accredited Senior Appraiser designation from The American Society of Appraisers.
-Appraisers must be in good standing with the issuing organization at the time reports are completed. - b) Appraisers must be licensed by the South Carolina Real Estate Appraisers Board on a permanent, non-temporary basis. - c) Appraisers must identify the Authority as an authorized user of the appraisal, noting that the Authority may rely on the representations made therein.
-Additionally, the Authority reserves the right to convey a copy of the appraisal to third parties, assigns and pertinent parties involved in the contemplated allocation of tax credits. - d) If the appraisal does not substantiate the purchase price submitted in the tax credit application the Authority may decrease the amount proposed in the application to match the appraised value.
+All Applicants must submit an executed Fair Housing Certification Form M-53. - 15.
+Appraisals The Authority requires appraisals at Application submission for all development proposals. - a) Appraisers must be licensed by the South Carolina Real Estate Appraisers Board on a permanent, nontemporary basis, as well as have a State Certified General Real Property Appraiser's license. - b) Appraisers must identify the Authority as an authorized user of the appraisal, noting that the Authority may rely on the representations made therein.
+Additionally, the Authority reserves the right to convey a copy of the appraisal to third parties, assigns and pertinent parties involved in the contemplated allocation of tax credits. - c) Appraisals must be prepared in conformance with the Uniform Standards of Professional Appraisal Practice (USPAP) published by the Appraisal Foundation and with title XI of the Federal Finance Reform, Recovery and Enforcement Act of 1989 (FIRREA). - d) Comparable properties must be located in the proposal's sub-market.
+If an appraiser chooses comparable properties outside of the sub-market, the appraiser must also include a detailed description of every comparable located closer to the proposal and a list detailing why each was not chosen as a comparable.
+Regardless, comparable must be located in the proposal's home county or in extreme instances, an adjacent county. - e) If the appraisal does not substantiate the purchase price submitted in the tax credit application the Authority may decrease the amount proposed in the application to match the appraised value.